hyperledger-archives/quilt/CONTRIBUTING.md

   1. [Bilateral Transfer Protocol](https://interledger.org/rfcs/0023-bilateral-transfer-protocol/) Codecs
   1. [STREAM Protocol](https://interledger.org/rfcs/0029-stream/) Codecs, Sender and Receiver

-Our goal is to provide these componenets for as many languages/platforms as possible.
+Our goal is to provide these components for as many languages/platforms as possible.

 ## Structure and Conventions